 Riga boasts one of the most outstanding café scenes in all of Europe, with a dedication to craft coffee and locally-sourced, high-quality food.
 In my opinion, the Latvian attention to detail rivals that of the Japanese.
 So it should be no surprise that the capital is also flush with expert bakers.
 After much taste-testing, I’ve compiled this list of the best bakeries in Riga.
 Do you have a favorite?

 The display cases inside Beze Konditoreja are filled with pretty confections that are surprisingly affordable; I don’t feel the least bit guilty about ordering two at a time!
-The eclairs aren’t as good as those of BakeBerry mentioned above, but the creamy fruit tarts are wonderful.
+I especially like the creamy fruit tarts.
 Cakes and desserts are also available for pre-order should you wish to make your next event a little more special.

 Rigensis is the quintessential European bakery.
 The counter overflows with tantalizing cakes, pies, and pastries while loaves of bread are stacked on shelves.
 The seating area is surrounded by stone walls with half-timber trim, transporting you to the Middle Ages.
 Service here can be brusque.

 Which do you think are the best bakeries in Riga?